-- 2. Deaths and serious injuries (DSI) on our roads have risen significantly in the past five years.
+- Deaths and serious injuries (DSI) on our roads have risen significantly in the past five years.
 In 2018, 377 people died on our roads and thousands more were left with injuries, many of them life-changing.
-This carries a personal cost to individuals, their families and whanau and an economic cost to the country as a whole. - 3.
-Road crashes are the single largest cause of death from injury in children and young people aged between four and 19, and the second largest cause of death from injury for the population as a whole (after suicide)1. - 4.
+This carries a personal cost to individuals, their families and whanau and an economic cost to the country as a whole. - Road crashes are the single largest cause of death from injury in children and young people over four, and the second largest cause of death from injury for the population as a whole (after suicide)1. - 4.
 The Ministry of Transport estimates that the total social cost of motor vehicle injury crashes in 2017 was \$4.8 billion, up by 15 percent on the previous year.
-Over 50 percent of major trauma injuries treated in our hospitals relate to road crashes and in the 2017/18 financial year ACC paid \$547 million in motor vehicle related claim costs. - New Zealand now lags behind many other developed countries on road safety.
+Over 50 percent of major trauma injuries treated in our hospitals relate to road crashes and ACC pays around \$500 million per year in motor vehicle related claim costs. - New Zealand now lags behind many other developed countries on road safety.
 Figures from 2017 show that we are in the bottom quarter of OECD countries when it comes to the number of road fatalities per capita. - In March 2018, Cabinet agreed to the development of a new road safety strategy to replace the current strategy, Safer Journeys, which concludes at the end of 2019.
 This included investigation of a Vision Zero approach to road safety [DEV-18-MIN-0025 refers]. - 7.
 The Vision Zero approach involves acknowledging that no loss of life is acceptable and that deaths and serious injuries on our roads are preventable. - 8.
 The subsequent development of the new road safety strategy has been underpinned by considerable sector engagement, analysis and modelling.
 The engagement has included a multi-stage reference group process involving over 100 representatives (in their capacity as subject matter experts), a regional roadshow for local